smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 # Permutations, Combinations, Sequences and Random Numbers

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This directory contains the SQL scripts to solve the puzzles for **Part II: Permutations, Combinations, Sequences and Random Numbers** which can be found in the [parent directory](/Advanced%20SQL%20Puzzles).
+I hope you enjoy solving these puzzles as much as I have enjoyed creating them (and solving them myself).

 :keyboard:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The scripts provided are written in Microsoft SQL Server T-SQL, but you can easily modify them to fit your flavor of SQL.